|AMERICA'S NATIONAL BALLET COMPANY®|

-Osipova has appeared as a guest artist with Maryinsky Ballet as Kitri in Don Quixote, Giselle in Giselle; Zurich Ballet as the Sylph in La Syphide; with the Mikhailovsky Ballet Giselle in Giselle; and the Novosibirsk State Ballet as Nikiya in La Bayadère, Kitri in Don Quixote and Giselle in Giselle.
+Osipova has appeared as a guest artist with Maryinsky Ballet as Kitri in Don Quixote, Giselle in Giselle; Zurich Ballet as the Sylph in La Syphide; Giselle in Giselle with the Mikhailovsky Ballet; and the Novosibirsk State Ballet as Nikiya in La Bayadère, Kitri in Don Quixote and Giselle in Giselle.

 In December 2009, Osipova performed in the Paris-Moscow Gala, making her first appearance as the Ballerina in Petrouchka.
 In January she appeared with the Paris Opera Ballet as Clara in Nureyev’s production of The Nutcracker at the Opéra Bastille.
 In February she made her debut with La Scala Ballet as Kitri in Nureyev’s Don Quixote.

-Osipova made her first appearance with American Ballet Theatre as a guest artist in 2009 dancing Giselle in Giselle and the Sylph in La Sylphide.
-Her repertoire with the Company includes Gamzatti in La Bayadère, The Ballerina in The Bright Stream, Swanilda in Coppélia, Medora in Le Corsaire, Kitri in Don Quixote, Olga in Onegin, Juliet in Romeo and Juliet, Princess Aurora in The Sleeping Beauty and the third movement of Symphony in C. She created the role of the Firebird in Alexei Ratmansky's Firebird and a leading role in Piano Concerto #1.
+Osipova made her first appearance with American Ballet Theatre as a guest artist in 2009 dancing the title role in Giselle and the Sylph in La Sylpide.
+Her repertoire with the Company includes Gamzatti in La Bayadère, The Ballerina in The Bright Stream, Swanilda in Coppélia, Medora in Le Corsaire, Kitri in Don Quixote, Olga in Onegin, Juliet in Romeo and Juliet, Princess Aurora in The Sleeping Beauty and Symphony in C. She created the role of the Firebird in Alexei Ratmansky’s Firebird and a leading role in Ratmansky’s Piano Concerto #1.

 Ballet Theatre Foundation, Inc.